UofMontreal-Multiexpo/uom.dat/README.md

 ### A. Installing with the devtools package

-The function `install_github` from the `devtools` package can be used to install the present one.
-However, as this repository is private, you need a personal access token for this function to work.
+The function `install_github` from the package `remotes` can be used to install this package.
+However, as this repository is private, you need a personal access token for this to work.

 A personal access token provides access to the GitHub API.
 To get one if you don't already have one: